What Is Activated Sludge?

 Harris County, Texas

-A modular activated sludge treatment plant enabled a Harris County developer significantly reduce wastewater treatment costs through a flexible lease program.
-By phasing the plant installation to align community growth, the developer achieved a 75% saving on the initial investment.
+A modular activated sludge treatment plant enabled a Harris County developer to significantly reduce wastewater treatment costs through a flexible lease program.
+By phasing plant installation to align with community growth, the developer achieved a 75% savings on the initial investment.

 Fort Bend County, Texas